MenuLibre 2.2.3 Released

 Bug Fixes

-• Added valid types to validator, reducing false positives (#66)
+• Added valid types to the validator, reducing false positives ( #66)

 • Fixed typo in desktop file processing error